The CCAR Rabbinic Staff

 The CCAR Press is unique and offers exciting opportunities to amplify the voice through high quality and accessible publications for a variety of audiences young and old.
 We plan to maximize those opportunities by significantly expanding the number and type publications we present to better serve and enrich the lives of Jews around the world.

-Rabbi Hara Person is the Publisher and Director of the CCAR Press, where she works with CCAR leadership and members to produce books and other publications for rabbis, congregations, and the Jewish community.
+Rabbi Hara Person is the Publisher and Director, CCAR Press, and the Director of Strategic Communications.
+She works with CCAR leadership and members to produce books and other publications for rabbis, congregations, and the Jewish community.
 She also oversees the publication of the CCAR Journal: A Reform Jewish Quarterly.

 Rabbi Person was ordained in 1998 from HUC-JIR, after graduating summa cum laude and Phi Beta Kappa from Amherst College (1986) and receiving an MA in Fine Arts from New York University’s International Center of Photography (1992).
 Before coming to the CCAR, Rabbi Person was the Editor in Chief of URJ Books and Music, where she was responsible for the revision of The Torah: A Modern Commentary (2005) and the publication of many significant projects, including the Aleph Isn’t Tough adult Hebrew series and Mitkadem : Hebrew for Youth as well as several award-winning children’s books .
 While at URJ, she was also the Managing Editor of The Torah: A Women's Commentary , named the National Jewish Book Award Book of the Year in 2008.